 Your faculty may grant you a supplementary assessment if you meet all the following criteria:

 - you fail a unit by no more than five per cent or equivalent below the pass rate (a mark of 45-49)

-- you have passed all other units during the same teaching period
+- you have also passed all other units during the same teaching period

 The faculties listed below have additional guidelines for granting supplementary assessment: